JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 receiver (`this`). **The return value** is the lambda result.

 We recommend `with` for calling functions on the context object without providing the lambda result.
-In the code, `with` can be read as “_with this object, do the following._”
+In the code, `with` can be read as "_with this object, do the following._"

 ```kotlin
 fun main() {